code-for-venezuela/2019-april-codeathon/challenges/HRW-VIZ/README.md

 In order to create more awareness about this issue, we would like to create a platform that makes this information available and discoverable through APIs.
 Similar to the work that [PAHO](http://www.paho.org/hq/index.php?option=com_content&view=article&id=2632:2010-interactive-malaria-statistics&Itemid=2130&lang=en) is doing but completely focused on Venezuelan data.

-TODO: I think this should be split into three challenges:
+COMMENT: I think this should be split into three challenges:
 1) Parse Data / Publish it
 2) visualization
 3) analysis of the data.